DorraBoucharbia/DorraBoucharbia.github.io/README.md

 **Power GED**

-During my internship, I integrated NLP and OCR models into our "Electronic Document Management" (GED) application to automate the suggestion of relevant metadata when users upload files.
+I integrated NLP and OCR models into our "Electronic Document Management" (GED) application to automate the suggestion of relevant metadata when users upload files.

 I developed a system capable of automatically detecting the type of document uploaded, such as an invoice, and analyzing its content to extract important data.
 The system then suggests appropriate metadata to the user.